Colgate Women’s Studies Center Promotes Asexuality Awareness Week

 “I’m hoping that Instagram can be used as a way to keep people involved in the center and keep people educated on things that they wouldn’t necessarily otherwise look into,” Halbach said.

-During her Webinar, Hunsicker also encouraged people to read “The Invisible Orientation” by Julia Sondra Decker, a book about asexuality.
+During the Webinar, Hunsicker also encouraged people to read “The Invisible Orientation” by Julia Sondra Decker, a book about asexuality.
 There was also a Moodle page created as a resource for the book.
 The Webinar ended with an open Q&A.

 “I was very excited to do this on a college campus,” Hunsicker said.
 “Especially during a pandemic, being able to have a voice and make people aware of asexuality is important, even if we had to do most of it virtually.”